merely-useful/py-rse/index.md

 -   SA (share-alike) requires people to share work that incorporates ours on the same terms that we used.
     Again,
-    it is fine in principle but in practice makes aggregation and recombination difficult.
+    it is fine in principle, but in practice it makes aggregation and recombination difficult.

 -   NC (no commercial use) does *not* mean that people cannot charge money for something that includes our work, though some publishers still try to imply that in order to scare people away from open licensing.